 Introduction

 The economy of Côte d’Ivoire is primarily based on agriculture.
-Cocoa cultivation constitutes a key pillar of the national economy, contributing about 15 % to the national Gross Domestic Product and accounting for nearly 30 % of export revenues(CIRAD, 2025).
+Cocoa (Theobroma cacao L.) cultivation constitutes a key pillar of the national economy, contributing about 15 % to the national Gross Domestic Product and accounting for nearly 30 % of export revenues(CIRAD, 2025).
 Côte d’Ivoire is the world’s leading producer and exporter of cocoa beans.
 The annual production was estimated at 2,300,000 tons during the2022/2023 season(BCEAO, 2014; Isaac et al., 2025).Despite its high production levels, cocoa cultivation in Côte d’Ivoire remains constrained by several biotic stresses, notably the occurrence of insect pests as well as fungal, bacterial, and viral diseases.
 Among the viral pathogens, the Cocoa Swollen Shoot Virus Disease (CSSVD) stands out as the most devastating, affecting cocoa production in Côte d’Ivoire and other West African producing countries since its first report in the 1930s.
 The characteristic symptoms of swollen shoot disease include red streaks along the veins of young leaves, mosaic patterns on mature leaves, small rounded pods, and swelling of stems (Kouakou et al., 2011).
 The disease can cause significant yield losses and even the death of cocoa trees within five years after the first symptoms appear (Kébé, 2013).
 The recommended control method consists of cutting down infected trees and replanting in healthy environments using good agricultural practices (CNRA, 2016).
 However, the disease continues to spreadthrough mealy bugs and from harvesting and pruning activities, reaching new plantations and even rehabilitated plots (Aka et al., 2021).
 Understanding the epidemiological factors driving this spread is therefore crucial.
 The objective of this study is to characterize the study plots, assess the prevalence, severity, and incidence of swollen shoot disease, and determine its spatio-temporal evolution in rehabilitated cocoa farms.

 Materials and methods